adambard/learnxinyminutes-docs/vala.html.markdown

 int* more_pointer = &i; // & = address-of
 int indirection_demo = more_pointer*; // indirection

+// Profiles: affect which Vala features are avaliable and which libraries the
+// C-code will use.
+// - gobject (default)
+// posix
+// dova
+// Use "--profile=whatever" when compiling.

 ```
 * More Vala documentation can be found [here](https://valadoc.org/).
 * [Alternate construction syntax](https://wiki.gnome.org/Projects/Vala/Tutorial#GObject-Style_Construction) similar to GObject